 Also, some games may be on ESPN’s networks.
 With a cable or satellite provider login, you can stream those contests on the ESPN+ app.
 CBS Sports does carry a number of nationally televised men’s college basketball games as well.

-If you can’t find the game on any of the national networks, it’s likely that the university’s media partner, Mediacom, is carrying the game.
 You can also listen to a radio broadcast of games live on the Hawkeye Radio Network.

 Iowa’s colors are black and gold.
 The logo is the head of a tiger hawk.
 The mascot is Hercules (most often referred to as Herky for short) the Hawk.